Documentation Index

 - Check

-- Confirm servers have auto-sync enabled in the Runlayer dashboard
+- Confirm connectors or plugins have auto-sync enabled in the Runlayer dashboard

 Enrollment fails with 401